tanvalencianox/CCPRGG1L_EXAM/README.md

 - iamAwesome

 **2. Create one object and give a value for each property**
-Note: Data on each property should be your own and should be valid.Example:
+Note: Data on each property should be your own and should be valid.

+Example:
 Object - Me
 surname - Ponio
 firstname - Elizer